bloominstituteoftechnology/C-Web-Server/README.md

 web server.
 This code is written for you._

 Under Unix-like operating systems, the _sockets API_ is the one used to send Internet traffic.
-It supports both the TCP and UDP protocols, and IPv4 and IPv6.
+It supports both the TCP (transmission control protocol) and UDP (User Datagram protocol) protocols, and IPv4 and IPv6.

 The sockets API gives access to the IP and TCP layers in the diagram above.